 Some initial difficulties to our workflow may arise in teaching team members how to use the workflow and ensure that they follow workflow processes.
 Because these types of workflows are not common in ecological studies, team members likely have no experience with this type of framework.
 However, team members likely do have experience with topics such as challenges in sharing documents among a team, and presenting this workflow as a solution to these problems may make the training process more acceptable.
 It is essential to communicate effectively with team members to guarantee they collect and maintain data within the workflow procedures.
 Another limitation to the current workflow structure is that the MySQL database can only handle only numeric and character data and cannot store maps or other image types.
 However, for the application of the LCR project, this is not a constraint.
 A MySQL database does require SQL programming knowledge, such that fundamental changes to the database structure require more advanced programming knowledge.
 However, as I have shown, interfacing with the MySQL database through a more common language such as R is readily doable as part of a team of applied researchers.
 Other possible limitations to the existing workflow include MySQL file size limitations, which would likely not be exceeded for decades of data collection given our current data storage needs.
 The use of GitHub repositories could, in theory, have limits of 1 GB and up to 100 MB for an individual file (https://help.github.com/en/github/managing-large-files/what-is-my-disk-quota#file-and-repository-size-limitations), which can make it difficult to store large files without compressing them.
 However, despite these limitations with MySQL and GitHub, their functionality greatly outweighs their restrictions.

 Adaptive management is described as a process that continually improves management policies and practices based on data outcomes (Pahl-Wostl, 2007).
 With increasing data types available to inform management decisions, the use of data workflow structures to explicitly improve the adaptive management life cycle and improve decision making is clear.
-However, adaptive management programs continue not to be widely implemented in practice (Walters, 2006; Weimer et al., 2007.).
+However, adaptive management programs continue not to be widely implemented in practice (Walters, 2006; Weimer et al., 2007).
 Funding programs such as GEBF and others from the consolidated Deepwater Horizon oil spill settlements explicitly call for adaptive management programs to be used to improve restoration decision making.
 This chapter has demonstrated how the data workflow can be incorporated into this type of program under an adaptive management umbrella.